 #1 Competitor Ads

 You've got competitors out there.
 They could be in Australia in another city or even overseas.
-You can easily search for them either within Facebook, or Google.
-However Facebook have recently implemented new rules regarding advertising and content transparency due to the recent controversy surrounding Russians being involved with vote tampering for the US Election.
+You can easily search for them either within Facebook or Google.
+However, Facebook has recently implemented new rules regarding advertising and content transparency due to the recent controversy surrounding Russians being involved with vote tampering for the US Election.

 So how do you use this transparency for your business?
-If you go to the Facebook Ads Library and type your competitors name and you can see all the ads that they're currently running.
+If you go to the Facebook Ads Library and type your competitor's name, you can see all the ads that they're currently running.
 You should screenshot those ads.
 Start creating a library of them yourself.

 Don't start your ads with a blank slate.
 Start with something that's already been proven in your industry that's working but just happens to be in another city or another country.
 And they're not direct competitors so to speak.

 I wouldn't really count this as watching your competitors.
 This is more about market research.
-If someone was placing a Facebook ad they'd probably go out and look for a Facebook ad template.
-But why get a generic template of a blog post from six months ago when you can see what's working as of last week from someone just happens to be in another country.
+If someone was placing a Facebook ad, they'd probably go out and look for a Facebook ad template.
+But why get a generic template of a blog post from six months ago when you can see what's working as of last week from someone that just happens to be in another country?